rubys/rails-visitor-counter/README.md

 bin/rails deploy
 ```

-At this point, a `redis` gem is installed (if it wasn't already), a `redis` cluster is created if your organization didn't already have one (otherwise that cluster is reused), and a secret is set.
+At this point, a `redis` gem is installed (if it wasn't already), an upstash `redis` cluster is created if your organization didn't already have one (otherwise that cluster is reused), and a secret is set.

 Once again, all without you having to worry about anything.